cscan/vue-excel-editor/README.md

 }
 ```

+The component will generate the corresponding @delete events.
+You may also interest in the deleteSelectedRecords() method.

 ### Remember the grid setting

-The grid setting such as column width can be saved in the localStorage of client browser
+The grid setting such as column width can be saved in the localStorage of client browser by specified "remember" prop:

 ```html
 <template>